Pythm/ElectricalPriceCalc/README.md

 ## 📦 Dependencies

-Install the required packages using `requirements.txt`:
+Install the required packages using `requirements.txt` if your Appdaemon install method does not handle requirements automatically:

 ```bash
 pip install -r requirements.txt